 How to Use Snitch.Name

 It’s easy to run a search on Snitch.Name.
-To start, head to the website and enter the person’s name.
+To start, head to the website and enter the person’s name (not their social media handle ).

 In the grid below, mark the checkboxes next to all the networks you want to scan.
 The more you select, the longer the results will take.
 When you’re ready, hit Search.